Artists, Labels, Management

 5. Avoid guaranteed playlist placement packages advertised on Instagram or through email marketing; in the worst-case scenario, your track will be removed.

 Never use any service without knowing who is behind the website or platform.
 Do some research and also look into the legal notice.
+Keep also in mind since 2024 Spotify distributions also get a penalty you can read more about it here.

 That's why we're here: to pitch your song and get you back to work on your music career.